Things to do at Home

 Films to Watch then Make:

-Inspired by the museum collection during the closed period we will be sharing making ideas based on things we think you will have at home.
+Inspired by the museum collection during the closed period we have filmed a series of making ideas based on things we think you will have at home.
 Watch our videos below and have a go and see what you can create:

 - Bookmaking – make your own books, bookmarks and paper-projectors